tier4/ota-image-builder/docker/builder_release/README.md

-# OTA image builder release as distroless docker image
+# OTA image builder release as docker image

 ## Images

 The distro is built with python3.13-bookworm, as evaluator builder now is based on ubuntu 24.04.

-The distroless images are available as follow:
+The images are available as follow:

 1. `ghcr.io/tier4/ota-image-builder/ota-image-builder:{major}.{minor}.{patch}`,
 like `ghcr.io/tier4/ota-image-builder/ota-image-builder:0.7.0`.